gustojs/nuxt-feathers-vuex/README.md

 ## Auth plugin

-The Nuxt-Feathers-Vuex module automatically registers `auth` plugin, but we can customize its store with a following file in `~/store/services` folder:
+The Nuxt-Feathers-Vuex module registers `auth` plugin automatically, but we can customize its store with a following content:

 ```js
 export const store = {}
 ```

+Remember that if you don't use `generate`, the file name has to equal `authModule` option value, which by default is `auth`.

 We don't export `hooks` this time, since `auth` is not a service.
 Luckily we've got another toy to play with.
 Here's the `verbose` version: